transmaxxing/transmaxxing.github.io/passing/physical/HAIR_REMOVAL.md

 > For methods such as laser that could be painful or stinging, think about using a [lidocaine topical cream](https://www.amazon.com/dp/B09V9D171R) - Check with your technician prior to your appointment if this is acceptable for the type of procedure

+> Getting laser in certain areas, such as pesky hairs near the rear/genital region also allows for the skin to undergo a lightening process.
+You can get some bleaching done as a 2-for-1!

 IPL (Intense Pulsed Light) Hair Removal is a non-invasive procedure that uses a broad spectrum of light to target and remove unwanted hair.
 The light is absorbed by the pigment in the hair follicle, which then destroys the hair follicle and prevents future hair growth.
 Unlike laser hair removal, IPL is not as concentrated and is more effective on lighter-colored hair.
 You might see decent results in body areas but most people would pass and get laser or electrolysis instead.

 Popular at-home IPL devices are [available at Amazon](https://www.amazon.com/Braun-Permanent-Removal-Cleared-Alternative-dp-B09WQRVPYP/dp/B09WQRVPYP/ref=dp_ob_title_hpc) for less than $500USD.